Where to Discuss?

 "private:factory/scalc", "_blank", 0, ())

-Just remember, whenever you want to refactor, the XSCRIPTCONTEXT should be in the mainscript.
+Just remember, whenever you plan to refactor, the XSCRIPTCONTEXT should remain in the main script.

 Loading CSV